NT712/FNF-Porting-Stuff/README.md

 ```
 this will use .html file to play a video

-to play a video in this format you need the html file the video(recomanded .mp4) and a blank png
+to play a video in this format you need the html file, the video(recomanded .mp4) and a blank png

 the html shoud be like this
 ```html